Master of Strategic Communication (MSC) Program Requirements

 - Individual and Team-Based: Students complete some projects individually to demonstrate mastery of associated professional communication competencies.
 Other projects are team-based to assist students in mastering leadership competencies that include managing projects and leading and working in teams.

-- Competency-based: Students submit work to understand that they will revise and re-submit a specified number of times in order to ensure that they are meeting professional-level standards.
-Students are encouraged through this model to improve continually until their work is client-ready.
+- Competency-Based: Students submit work with the understanding that they can revise and re-submit a specified number of times in order to ensure that they are meeting professional-level standards.
+Students are encouraged through this model to improve their work through a structured process.

-- Low-residency and online: In addition to the one-day on-campus residencies that occur at the beginning of each of the five project sequences, students use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
-Most projects are submitted online, through interactions with faculty and peers through videoconferencing, or asynchronously through email or online discussion boards.
+- Online: Students use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
+All projects are submitted online, through interactions with faculty and peers through videoconferencing, or asynchronously through email or online discussion boards.

 The MSC degree is specifically designed to prepare students for leadership positions within the area of strategic communication.
 Through the use of real-world scenarios and projects, graduates demonstrate a mastery of communication strategies and technologies, project management, and leadership in action.
 In order to be accepted into the MSC program, applicants must meet the following admissions criteria: